 "A micro-firewall for every workload" minimizes attack surface

 Perimeter security (edge firewalls) has been demonstrated time and again to be insufficient.
 That's why we built a security layer into Calico that enables developers and operations staff to easily define with fine granularity which connections are allowed, and which are not.
 These rules implement and extend the Kubernetes Network Policy API – but also work on all other platforms supported by Calico.
 They might separate development from production workloads, or limit access to a specific restricted service to ensure regulatory compliance.
-A distributed algorithm calculates which rules are required on each host, updating them dynamically as workloads are created and terminated.
+A distributed algorithm calculates which rules are required on each node in the cluster and updates them dynamically as workloads are created and terminated.
 As a result, malicious actors – or just errant applications – are detected and stopped before they can cause damage.

 Why add another layer of overhead when you don't need it?

 Sometimes, an overlay network (encapsulating packets inside an extra IP header) is necessary.
 Often, though, it just adds unnecessary overhead, resulting in multiple layers of nested packets, impacting performance and complicating trouble-shooting.
 Wouldn't it be nice if your virtual networking solution adapted to the underlying infrastructure, using an overlay only when required?
 That's what Calico does.
-In most environments, Calico simply routes packets from the workload onto the underlying network without any extra headers.
+In most environments, Calico simply routes packets from the workload onto the underlying IP network without any extra headers.
 Where an overlay is needed – for example when crossing availability zone boundaries in public cloud – it can use lightweight encapsulation including IP-in-IP and VxLAN.
+Project Calico even supports both IPv4 and IPv6 networks!

 From Kubernetes to OpenStack, AWS to GCE, we've got you covered